Onboard Google Cloud assets using a service account key

 Due to network restrictions, you can onboard Google Cloud assets only in the Outside Chinese Mainland region.

-2. In the left-side navigation pane, choose System Settings > Feature Settings.
-In the upper-left corner of the console, select the region where your assets are located: Chinese Mainland or Outside Chinese Mainland.
+2. In the navigation pane on the left, select System Settings > Feature Settings.
+In the upper-left corner of the console, select the region where the assets to be protected are located: Chinese Mainland or Outside Chinese Mainland.

-Alternatively, navigate to the Assets > Host page.
-In the Add Multi-cloud Asset section, hover over the image icon, and click Add under GCP to open the Add Assets Outside Cloud panel.
+Alternatively, on the Assets > Host page, hover over the Add Multi-cloud Asset section image icon and click Add below GCP to open the Add Assets Outside Cloud panel.

-4. In the Permission Description section, select the Host checkbox, and then click Next.
+4. In the Permission Description section, select Host and click Next.

-5. Under Extended Information, click Upload File to upload the private key file that you obtained in Step 1: Create a service account and obtain a key.
+5. Under Extended Information, click Upload File to upload the private key file obtained in Step 1: Create a service account and obtain a key.

 6. Enter an Account Name and click Next.

-The account name distinguishes different accounts from the same cloud provider.
-Use a descriptive name that reflects its purpose.
+The account name is used to distinguish different accounts under the same cloud provider.
+We recommend that you set a meaningful name based on its purpose.

 Important

-Do not delete or disable the key.
-Doing so will disrupt the onboarding of GCP assets.
+Do not delete or disable this key.
+Otherwise, the onboarding of GCP assets will be disrupted.

-1. In the Add Assets Outside Cloud panel in the Security Center console, in the Policy Configuration wizard, configure settings like the region and data sync frequency for the GCP assets to be onboarded, and then click OK.
+1. In the Add Assets Outside Cloud panel in the Security Center console, configure the region of the GCP assets to be onboarded and the data sync frequency in the Policy Configuration wizard, and then click OK.

 Parameter